nkosi-tauro/dfrs_domain/README.md

       return HttpResponse(f"Rate limit exceeded.
 You have used {e.usage} requests, limit is {e.limit}.", status=429)

 ```
-In addition to the role access and ratelimitter, we have also included Session Invalidation.
-The current timer is `15` minutes of inactivty and the session token will be deleted and the user logged out and redirected to the login view.
+In addition to the role access and rate limiter, we have also included Session Invalidation.
+The current timer is `15` minutes of inactivity and the session token will be deleted, and the user logged out and redirected to the login view.
 ```bash
 # Session Invalidation
 # Logout after a period of inactivity